Sunnysahu/My-Project-RTK/README.md

    npm run dev
    ```

-Your project should now be up and running.
+The project should now be up and running.
 Open your web browser and navigate to the provided URL (usually `http://localhost:5173`) to view the application.

-Make sure to have Node.js and npm (Node Package Manager) installed on your machine before following these steps.
+# Note: - Make sure to have Node.js and npm (Node Package Manager) installed on your machine before following these steps.

 Else, visit the the Website: [https://nodejs.org/en]